nlesc-nano/CAT/docs/4_optional.rst

         dissociated from the ligand and discarded.

         If not specified, the default functional groups of **CAT** are used.

+        This optiona can alternatively be provided as ``optional.ligand.functional_groups``.

         .. note::
             This argument has no value be default and will thus default to SMILES strings of the default